my1396/Econ-Study/_posts/2022-08-02-Practice-Driving-Amar.md

 -   Start off and pull over/up;
     -   Observation is required every time you move from stand still.
-    -   <span style='color:chartreuse'>handbrake down completely!!</span>
+    -   <span style='color:#32CD32'>handbrake down completely!!</span>
-    -   <span style='color:chartreuse'>gear 1</span> first!
+    -   <span style='color:#32CD32'>gear 1</span> first!
 Sometimes forget to change to gear 1 before starting off after temparary pulling over.
     -   <span style='color:red'>Don't get too close to the curb when pulling up. [✘] </span>
     -   When you are asked to do a U-turn at DTC, get to the middle of the driveway, avoid the curb!
     -   Change gears!
 Don't forget gears.
-    -   When start off at mini-roundabouts or roundabouts, give <span style='color:chartreuse'>more gas</span> to start off fast, 1st gear start off!
+    -   When start off at mini-roundabouts or roundabouts, give <span style='color:#32CD32'>more gas</span> to start off fast, 1st gear start off!

 -   Clutch control (Don't forget to change gears!)
-    -   changing gears early, sometimes foget to change gears. <span style='color:chartreuse'>Brake first</span> before you gear down.
+    -   changing gears early, sometimes foget to change gears. <span style='color:#32CD32'>Brake first</span> before you gear down.
 Don't use engine to force slowing down, use brakes!

     -   clutch down fast, lift slow.
 Off the gas when you change gears at high speed.
 Give gas at the last 10% of clutch lifting when you start off.
         -   clutch up and give gas: engage to give power to go;